Floyd–Steinberg dithering: Implementation

-The pixel indicated with a star (*) indicates the pixel currently being scanned, and the blank pixels are the previously-scanned pixels.
+The pixel indicated with a star (*) indicates the pixel currently being scanned, and the blank pixels are the previously scanned pixels.
 The specific values (7/16, 3/16, 5/16, 1/16) were originally found by trial-and-error, "guided by the desire to have a region of desired density 0.5 come out as a checkerboard pattern".
 The algorithm scans the image from left to right, top to bottom, quantizing pixel values one by one.
 Each time, the quantization error is transferred to the neighboring pixels, while not affecting the pixels that already have been quantized.
 Hence, if a number of pixels have been rounded downwards, it becomes more likely that the next pixel is rounded upwards, such that on average, the quantization error is close to zero.

 The diffusion coefficients have the property that if the original pixel values are exactly halfway in between the nearest available colors, the dithered result is a checkerboard pattern.
 For example, 50% grey data could be dithered as a black-and-white checkerboard pattern.
 For optimal dithering, the counting of quantization errors should be in sufficient accuracy to prevent rounding errors from affecting the result.

 For correct results, all values should be linearized first, rather than operating directly on sRGB values as is common for images stored on computers.

 In some implementations, the horizontal direction of scan alternates between lines; this is called "serpentine scanning" or boustrophedon transform dithering.

-The algorithm described above is in the following pseudocode.
-This works for any approximately linear encoding of pixel values, such as 8-bit integers, 16-bit integers or real numbers in the range [0, 1].